 Perhaps that’s the day you don’t walk precincts and don’t make fundraising calls.

-There’s a chance you won’t have such luxury every week of your campaign, especially as Election Day comes closer.
+There’s a chance you won’t have such luxury every week of your campaign, especially as Election Day draws closer.

-But if you can take a day or a half day off, you should do so.
+But if you can take a day or a half day off, you should.

 Your brain and your body will both be highly appreciative of it.